-The Alexander Club operates four days a week.
-It enables older people to enjoy company, activities, a ‘home-cooked’ meal and regular outings.
+The Alex Club operates three days a week.
+It enables older people to enjoy company, physical activity, interest based activities, a ‘home-cooked’ meal and regular outings.
 Trained support staff and volunteers are present.
 Activities are planned with members.
-They aim to assist each person to keep active and connected to the community.
+The service aims to assist each person to remain active and connected to the community.

 The Out & Out Club

 Unique in this region: an evening activity and social club for young adults with disabilities.
 The Club is based at Harcourt Leisure Centre.
-Groups are held on Thursday evenings from 6pm – 9pm.
-Activities include table tennis, craft, bowls, outings and more outings!
-Once a month is the popular Girls’ night and Guys’ night.
+Groups are held on Tuesday and Thursday evenings.
+Activities include table tennis, music, dance, craft, bowls, outings and more outings!
+Twice a month is the popular Girls’ night and Guys’ night.
 A meal is provided.
-Some overnight holidays and events are planned.
+Some overnight holidays and special events are planned.

-Limited transport can be organised or provided according to need.
+Limited transport to groups can be organised or provided according to need.

-An opportunity for planned overnight respite at a holiday house in Bendigo with Adult Day Service staff in attendance.
+An opportunity for planned overnight respite (two or three nights) at a specially designed holiday house in Bendigo with Adult Day Service staff in attendance.

-Morning tea, peer support and information exchange – Second Monday of the month 10.00am-11.30am at Campbells Creek Community Centre.
+Peer support and information exchange on the second Monday of the month at Castlemaine Health cafe.